-3.2 The Ecological model
+3.2 The ecological model

 For the CCR to be successful, everyone needs to work together at an individual, community, professional and societal level.
-This is called the ecological model and the diagram shows how these levels are connected and dependent on each other.
+This is called the ecological model and each level is connected and dependent on each other.